HalukSumen/AlberghiClassification/README.md

 ### 3 - Exploratory Data Analysis

 Firslty, I checked data types and number of Nan in each columns.
 Later this process I decided which columns I will delete and which rows should I delete.
 So I deleted *LOCALITA - SPORT - CONGRESSI - LATITUDINE - LONGITIDUNE* columns and I deleted in NaN rows in *IN_ABITATO -SUL_LAGO - VICINO_ELIPORTO - VICINO_AEREOPORTO - ZONA_CENTRALE - VICINO_IMP_RISALITA - ZONA_PERIFERICA - ZONA_STAZIONE_FS* columns.
+But I keep 3 columns which contains very high number of NaN values because data they contains could be helpful for future works.

 ### 4 - Data Visualization

+!!!
+IMAGES WILL UPLOAD !!!

 ### 5 - Modelling